arekkusu90/logger/docs/index.md

 l.t("Blue").c("blue").s().t("text").log();
 ```

-Or, maybe, you want to add a prefix to all calls.<br />
+Or, maybe, you want to add a prefix to all logs.<br />
 Here is another example:

 ```js